The Revenant reigns at the Baftas as Leonardo DiCaprio bags best actor award

 "I want to thank you for your fierce loyalty, not only as a collaborator but as a friend.
 I could not have done this journey without you."

-Paying tribute to his mother, he added: "There's one person I have to thank.
+Paying tribute to his mother whose birthday was on Sunday, he added: "There's one person I have to thank.
 I would not be standing up here if it weren't for this person.

 DiCaprio beat last year's winner Eddie Redmayne, who was nominated for The Danish Girl, as well as Michael Fassbender, Matt Damon and Bryan Cranston.

-Speaking after the ceremony, DiCaprio said he was "shocked and amazed, honoured", adding: "All of this was not expected tonight."
+Speaking after the ceremony, DiCaprio said he was "shocked and amazed, honoured".

 Asked if he was looking forward to winning an Oscar, he said: "This is one thing that is absolutely beyond my control.
 We did the work, we put our heart and soul into this movie.
 I can't say we didn't put everything on the table creatively as an entire team in making this movie, so you know, it's up to the world now, and voters to decide."